Michael Regan (Australian politician)

-Michael Regan is an Australian public servant and local government politician.
-He served as Mayor of Warringah Council from 13 September 2008, until May 2016 following its amalgamation into the newly proclaimed Northern Beaches Council.
-In September 2017, Regan was elected as the first Mayor of Northern Beaches Council.
+Michael John Regan (born 1973) is an Australian politician in the Parliament of New South Wales.
+He has previously been the Mayor of Warringah Council from 13 September 2008 until May 2016 following its amalgamation into the Northern Beaches Council.
+In September 2017, Regan was elected as the first Mayor of Northern Beaches Council, holding office until May 2023.
+At the March 2023 state election, Regan was elected to the NSW Legislative Assembly seat of Wakehurst, which covers a large portion of the area of Northern Beaches Council.

 Early life and career

-Regan grew up in Western Sydney, attending Holroyd High School and Meadowbank TAFE College.
-He first worked in local government from 1990 for the City of Sydney as a clerk in the Engineer's Department, leaving the council as Street Cleansing and Waste Manager in 2001.
+Regan grew up in Western Sydney, born at Auburn Hospital in 1973 and spending his early years in Merrylands and Greystanes.
+After leaving Holroyd High School in year 11, Regan first worked as a check-out assistant and later a trainee store manager for Kmart Australia.
+In 1990, Regan took up as position at the City of Sydney as a clerk in the Engineer's Department, before leaving the council as Street Cleansing and Waste Manager in 2001.
 He also worked as Cleaning Manager for Telstra Stadium, Team Leader Customer Service at Lane Cove Council and then as a manager for Manly Council from 2005 to 2009.

 Mayor of Warringah

 Regan was elected as mayor at the election on 13 September 2008 with 19.6% of the vote which meant that his ticket votes in C Ward flowed on to elect a councillor, while Wake Up Warringah candidates won a seat on A Ward and B Ward.
 Regan's main platform for election was to run "Council as a ‘Board of Directors’" to expunge the council's previous reputation for infighting and to encourage the better management of council.
 In August 2012, Regan and his wife Bronwen, gained attention over a council code-of-conduct matter where a fellow councillor had launched into a tirade at the mayoress in the councillors lounge in the Civic Centre following a council meeting.

-At the 2012 local government elections, Regan stood again for mayor and C Ward Councillor under the newly renamed "Your Warringah" ticket.
+At the 2012 New South Wales local elections, Regan stood again for mayor and C Ward Councillor under the newly renamed "Your Warringah" ticket.
 Regan was re-elected as mayor with 56.3% of the vote and his ticket in C Ward took 60% of the vote, enough to elect two councillors on his personal ticket.
 Your Warringah candidates also took two seats in A Ward and one seat in B Ward to make six seats for his party on the council.

 In March 2014, Regan's administration of council was criticised for maintaining a $1.7 million council car budget which included a Jaguar XF as the mayoral car, while requesting a 24 per-cent rate rise over four years.
 October 2014, Regan replaced this car with an eco-friendly Mitsubishi Outlander PHEV.
 In June 2014, the Independent and Regulatory Pricing Tribunal (IPART) rejected the requested special rate variation of 26.2%, but permitted an increase of 19.7%.